0Atticus/desmos_animations/README.md

 <br>

 ## Windows
->I built and tested this on linux, but it should work for windows.
+>I built and tested this on Linux, but it should work for windows.

 <br>